 Use this tool to calculate the economic and ecological benefits of your tree.

 Research has been ongoing since the borer first arrived in this country and many trees are being saved.
 The healthier the tree is when treatment begins seems to be a large factor in the survival of the tree.
-Treatment of an ash tree will not guarantee that a specific tree might not eventually be required to be removed should it decline due to the borer.
+Treatment of an ash tree will not guarantee that a specific tree might not eventually need to be removed.
 Certified arborists can determine the health of an ash tree and whether treatment is viable.

 See the document Insecticide Options for Protecting Ash Trees from Emerald Ash Borer (PDF) for the most up to date research on Emerald Ash borer control options and effectiveness.